mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 MUST provide a way to query the maximum datagram size, so that an application can create RTP packets that always fit into a datagram.

-Additionally, a QUIC implementation MUST expose the smoothed RTT as described in {{Section 5 of QUIC-RECOVERY}} to the application.
+Additionally, a QUIC implementation MUST expose the recorded RTT statistics as described in
+{{Section 5 of QUIC-RECOVERY}} to the application.
+These statistics include the minium observed RTT over a period of time (min_rtt), exponentially-weighted moving average (smoothed_rtt) and the mean deviation (rttvar).
+These values are necessary to perform congestion control as explained in
+{{cc-interface}}.

 {{Section 7.1 of QUIC-RECOVERY}} also specifies how QUIC treats ECN marks if ECN is supported by the network path.
-If ECN counts can be exported from a QUIC implementation, these may be used to improve congestion control as described in the next section.
+If ECN counts can be exported from a QUIC implementation, these may be used to improve congestion control, too.

 ## Congestion Controller Interface {#cc-interface}

 There are different congestion control algorithms proposed by RMCAT to implement application layer congestion control for real-time communications.
-These algorithms keep track of the sent packets and typically require a list of received packets together with the timestamps at which they were received by a receiver to estimate the current bandwidth utilization and whether a media encoder can be configured to produce output at a higher or lower rate.
+To estimate the currently available bandwidth, these algorithms keep track of the sent packets and typically require a list of received packets together with the timestamps at which they were received by a receiver.
+The bandwidth estimation can then be used to decide, whether the media encoder can be configured to produce output at a higher or lower rate.

 A congestion controller used for RTP over QUIC should be able to compute an adequate bandwidth estimation using the following inputs:

 * A current timestamp
 * A list of packets that were acknowledged by the receiver
-* For each acknowledged packet, a delay between the sent- and receive-times of the packet
+* For each acknowledged packet, a delay between the sent- and receive-timestamps of the packet
 * Minimum and average RTT estimations and the RTT variation as calculated by QUIC {{QUIC-RECOVERY}}
 * Optionally ECN marks may be used, if supported by the network and exposed by the QUIC implementation.

-A congestion controller MUST expose a maximum bitrate to which an encoder can safely be configured without overloading the network.
-Additionally a congestion controller may provide a pacing mechanism.
+A congestion controller MUST expose a target bitrate to which the encoder should be configured and may additionally provide a pacing mechanism.

 ## Codec Interface {#encoder-interface}